-All occupants of your vehicle including the driver should always wear their safety belts even when an airbag supplemental restraint system and curtain airbag is provided.
+All occupants of your vehicle including the driver should always wear their safety belts even when an ag supplemental restraint system and airbag supplemental restraint system and curtain airbag is provided.
 Failure to properly wear your safety belt could seriously increase the risk of injury or death.

-To reduce risk of injury, do not obstruct or place objects in the deployment path of the curtain airbag.
+To reduce risk of injury, do not obstruct or place objects in the deployment path of the curtain airhag.

-If the curtain airbags have deployed, the curtain airbags will not function again.
-The curtain airbags (including the A, B and C pillar trim and headliner) must be inspected and serviced by an authorized dealer.
+If the curtain airbags have deployed. the curtain airbags will not function again.
+The curtain airbags (including the A. B and C pillar trim and headliner) must be inspected and serviced by an authorized dealer.
 If the curtain airbag is not replaced, the unrepaired area will increase the risk of injury in a crash.